 "Have you read this new article?"
 Word of mouth between colleagues is an excellent way to keep current.
 Several services attempt to replicate this experience online.

 Social Bookmarking sites allow you to save references and bookmarks to an online account, which you may choose to share with others.
 You may also browse by subject or tags, and some services allow you to upload files.
-The following services, in particular, are intended for academic use:
+Here are a couple of examples:

 Some citation management programs allow you to share reference lists: